ad1v7/PumHa/README.rst

     Scientific Linux release 7.3 (Nitrogen)
     Ubuntu 16.04.3 LTS
     Ubuntu 14.04 LTS
-    Windows 10 ?

-It is verly likely that the package will work on other systems but there is no guarantee whatsoever.
-Also the installation procedure may differ to one provided in this document.
+The package is likely to work on other systems as well, but there is no guarantee to that.
+Also, if you are using an operating system which is not listed above, the installation procedure may also differ from the one outlined in this document.

 .. _numpy: https://pypi.python.org/pypi/numpy
 .. _simplejson: https://pypi.python.org/pypi/simplejson/